See all quality consulting services.

-With a well-established local presence in Seoul, Emergo Group provides KGMP implementation and maintenance support.
+With a well-established presence in Seoul, we provide KGMP implementation and maintenance support to companies inside and outside Korea.
 We also assist firms prepare for on-site audits to verify KGMP compliance.

-Emergo Group consultants in Seoul offer expert support for all aspects of medical device registration in Korea, including KGMP implementation and maintenance.
-Our local presence in South Korea also allows us to act as your Korea License Holder to manage your registration and quality system compliance efforts.
+Emergo Group consultants offer expert support for all aspects of medical device registration in Korea, including KGMP implementation and maintenance.
+Our local presence also allows us to act as your Korea License Holder to manage your registration and quality system compliance efforts.

 Whether your goal is stand-alone KGMP certification or quality system implementation as part of a Korean medical device registration project, we offer expertise to ensure your success.

 Although ISO 13485 is the basis for Korean GMP, an ISO 13485 certificate issued by a European Notified Body or Canadian Registrar will not be accepted as proof of compliance with Korean GMP.
 You will need to modify your procedures to meet the specific requirements of KGMP.